earthlab/earthlab.github.io/org/category/events.md

 ## Upcoming events

+Connect with the Earth Lab and earth data science community by attending an event at the University of Colorado Boulder Earth Lab.

 {% for event in site.events reversed %}
   {% capture eventyear %}{{event.date | date: '%Y'}}{% endcapture %}
   {% capture eventday %}{{event.date | date: '%j'}}{% endcapture %}